-Ballast tank coatings contain volatile flammable organic solvents which can form explosive mixtures with air.
-Definite safety precautions must be taken whilst applying this type of coating in the confines of a ship's ballast tank.
+Some ballast tank coatings contain volatile flammable organic solvents which can form explosive mixtures with air.
+Definite safety precautions must be taken whilst applying this type of coating in the confines of ship's ballast tanks.

 Detailed attention must be given to the following points: